 Elliot Goldstein.
 Dr. Goldstein was party to a consulting agreement with the Company dated April 1, 2021 for CEO consulting services (the 'Goldstein Consulting Agreement').
 Under the Goldstein Consulting Agreement, Dr. Goldstein agreed to provide the Company CEO consulting services for a six month period in exchange for a monthly payment of \$5,000, subject to increases as approved by the Board.
 Dr. Goldstein entered into a second consulting agreement dated October 1, 2021 for President consulting services (the "Second Goldstein Consulting Agreement"), and together with the Goldstein Consulting Agreement, the "Goldstein Consulting Agreements").
 Under the Second Goldstein Consulting Agreement, Dr. Goldstein agreed to provide the Company President consulting services until September 30, 2022 in exchange for a monthly payment of \$10,000 plus reasonable expenses incurred in connection with such services.
 Prior to entry into the Goldstein Consulting Agreements, Mr. Goldstein provided services to the Company under the Virtua Consulting Agreement.
 Pursuant to the terms of the Virtua Consulting Agreement, Mr. Goldstein was appointed Chief Executive Officer of the Company beginning on the date of the agreement and continuing until either party provides notice of its intent to terminate the agreement for any reason, at any time, upon 30 days' written notice, which was able to be waived by either party, upon 15 days written notice in the event of a breach by either party, or on the written agreement of both parties.
-The Company agreed to pay Virtua, LLC a \$30,000 fixed fee per month, with \$20,000 of that monthly fee to be allocated for services provided by Mr. Goldstein, plus reimbursement for reasonable expenses.
-The foregoing descriptions are qualified in their entirety by reference to the Goldstein Consulting Agreement, which are included as Exhibits 10.8, 10.8, 1 and 10.11 hereto and incorporated by reference herein.
+The Company agreed to pay Virtua, LLC a \$30,000 fixed fee per month, with \$20,000 of that monthly fee to be allocated for services

 Daniel Geffken.
 The CFO services provided by Mr. Geffken are provided pursuant to a consulting agreement entered into between the Company and Danforth Advisors, LLC dated October 17, 2016, and as amended from time-to-time (the "Danforth Consulting Agreement").
 Under the Danforth Consulting Agreement, Mr. Geffken agreed to provide the Company the customary services of a CFO at an hourly rate of \$325 for a one year term.
 On March 27, 2017, the Danforth Consulting Agreement was amended to provide for services based on a \$5,000 monthly retainer, subject to a 4% annual increase, plus expenses.
 The Danforth Consulting Agreement was subsequently amended on December 12, 2017 to extend the term for an additional year and on August 31, 2018 to extend the term for an additional year.
 The Danforth Consulting Agreement was further amended on November 10, 2021 to extend the term of the consulting agreement through October 29, 2024 and to set Mr. Geffken's compensation at a fixed monthly fee of \$15,000.
 The Danforth Consulting Agreement provides for an extension of terms by the mutual agreement of the parties and that either party may terminate the agreement upon sixty days prior written notice to the other, or 30 days in the case of termination for cause.
-The Corporation also issued 500,000 stock options to Danforth Advisors, LLC, which will vest as follows: 25% vested immediately upon the grant of options and the balance will vest in equal installments over 36 months.
+The Corporation also issued 8,333 stock options to Danforth Advisors, LLC, which will vest as follows: 25% vested immediately upon the grant of options and the balance will vest in equal installments over 36 months.
 The foregoing description is qualified in its entirety by reference to the Danforth Consulting Agreement and the amendments thereto, which are included as Exhibits 10.12 and 10.12.1, 10.12.2, 10.12.3 and 10.12.4 hereto and incorporated by reference herein.